 - Grade IV (Severe Ptosis): The nipple and areola are located far below the crease and point downwards.
 Most of the breast tissue is located below the level of the inframammary fold.

 - Pseudoptosis: The nipple and areola are located at the level of the inframammary crease, but the majority of breast tissue is located below the crease.

 Women who desire a breast lift but have a minimum amount of breast tissue may also require breast implants to achieve their expectations.
 In addition, sometimes sagging of the breasts is actually caused by a loss of breast volume rather than an excess of stretched skin.
 In these cases, breast implants can serve as the foundation for maintaining a youthful shape and position to the breasts, and can provide longer-lasting results.

-During your consultation, Dr. Zemmel will perform an examination and discuss your personal aesthetic goals and expectations.
+During your consultation, our board-certified breast augmentation surgeon, Dr. Neil J. Zemmel, will perform an examination and discuss your personal aesthetic goals and expectations.
 Using this information, he will work with you to design an approach for your breast surgery that can best meet your unique needs.